Pranav-B-0071/Phrase_Break_Prediction/README.md

 ## Features

-Each word is represented by the following feature vector:
+Each token is represented by the following feature vector:

 | Feature | Description |
 |---------|-------------|